 - All such division of powers involving higher and lower level of government is called vertical division of powers.

-- In another way power may also be shared among different social groups, such as the religious and liguistic groups.
+- In another way, power may also be shared among different social groups, such as the religious and linguistic groups.

 - This type of arrangement is meant to give space in the government and administration to diverse social groups who otherwise would feel alienated from the government.